Subscription Modal Banner

 The North Luzon Expressway (NLEX) is one of the main road arteries in the Philippines.
 It connects Metro Manila to Central Luzon provinces like Pampanga and Bulacan.
 NLEX has an average traffic of 200,000 motorists per day and is considered one of the busiest roads in the country.

 NLEX is connected to the Subic-Clark-Tarlac Expressway (SCTEX), an expressway that extends the reach of NLEX to Subic, Clark, and Tarlac.
-With a length of 93.77 kilometers, SCTEX is considered the longest expressway in the Philippines.
+With a length of 93.77 kilometers, SCTEX is the longest expressway in the Philippines.

-NLEX-SCTEX Toll Rates - Class 1 Vehicles
+NLEX-SCTEX Toll Fees - Class 1 Vehicles

-toll fees - NLEX-SCTEX class 1
+toll fees - nlex-sctex class 1

-NLEX-SCTEX Toll Rates - Class 2 Vehicles
+NLEX-SCTEX Toll Fees - Class 2 Vehicles

-toll fees - NLEX-SCTEX class 2
+toll fees - nlex-sctex class 2

-NLEX-SCTEX Toll Rates - Class 3 Vehicles
+NLEX-SCTEX Toll Fees - Class 3 Vehicles

-toll fees - NLEX-SCTEX class 3
+toll fees - nlex-sctex class 3

 📌 TPLEX Toll Fees